WWEI06/Cafeteria-/README.md

 !pip install faiss-gpu==1.7.1.post3
 !pip install sentence_transformers

-**Please run all the part of python code in GOOGLE COLAB to get the final link to chat with ai** **PLEASE CHANGE and CONNECT the runtime type (T4)** !!!!
+--**Please run all the part of python code in GOOGLE COLAB to get the final link to chat with ai**-- --**PLEASE CHANGE and CONNECT the runtime type (T4)**-- !!!!
 DON'T USE the (CPU) runtime type !!!! -It cannot run too large graphic

--Test and Train our model with ask the questions
--Give some informations with links about UTS(University of Technology Sarawak)
+-Test and Train our model with ask the questions- -Give some informations with links about UTS(University of Technology Sarawak)-

 [python] !mkdir templates -p
--Connection with back-end and front-end
+++ Connection with back-end and front-end ++

 Object-oriented programming principles apply in javascript:
 -inheritance, Polymorphism, Objects, and Exception Handling